|

 reference to "James Gentry's heirs", William Gentry, and Joseph Gentry in the same precinct

 as 1767, and to a George Gentry in the far western precinct adjoining Stone Horse Creek.
-In
+The

 Summary of Gentrys Listed in St. Paul's Parish Vestry Book